 Individual Therapy is a collaborative investment between you and your therapist to help you identify, navigate, and overcome what may be troubling you, or interfering with your ability to thrive.

-Each of our therapists incorporate a mindfulness-based approach to helping clients bring focused awareness into the present.
-Whether you are struggling from past traumas, relationships, or long-term mental/emotional challenges, or you are anxious, fearful, ambivalent, etc. about your future, we must first start from the present.
+Each of our therapists incorporate a person-centered, mindfulness-based approach to helping clients bring focused awareness into the present.
+Whether you are struggling from past traumas, relationships, or long-term mental/emotional challenges, or you are feeling anxious, fearful, ambivalent, etc. about your future, we must first start from the present.